jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Citations and ways to feed and sync those with the documents you write.md

 So I am considering going through Zotero or someone else to channel their work into getting any citations into any Libre/OpenOffice workflow, as all my enthousiasm there is revolving around a imaginary .45 and some heavy flossing.
 Good God, and there I thought Qiqqa had some *issues*.
 Face.
 Palm.

 - http://www.ocsmag.com/2018/11/30/replacing-libreoffices-bibliography-tool-with-zotero/ -- that page describes a lot of the bad stuff that I discovered and made me very angry before I ran into that one.
-TL;DR: If you're sane: Fuck it and ditch thee LibreOffice functionality; use an external plugin instead (Zotero, Mendely, what-ever you got)!
+TL;DR: If you're sane: Fuck it and ditch thee LibreOffice functionality; use an external plugin instead (Zotero, Mendeley, what-ever you got)!
 So I guess we'll have to add Qiqqa to that list of 're-doing the hard way what the Libre/OpenOffice *(censored)* monkeys should have enabled already via database import/export or other quick list add/update means.
-- https://academictips.org/mla-format/mla-format-openoffice/ -- useless page but comes up in lot of queries I lauched, so Hail their SEO.
+- https://academictips.org/mla-format/mla-format-openoffice/ -- useless page but comes up in lot of queries I launched, so Hail their SEO.
 Or whatever.
 LibreOffice gave me a raging case of PMS; guess you notice?...
 - https://wiki.documentfoundation.org/Referencing_Systems_in_LibreOffice
 - https://isg.beel.org/blog/2014/03/11/docear4libreoffice-docear4openoffice-call-for-donation-2500/ -- so I guess the 'market value' is around 2500 quid.
 Brave man.
 - https://extensions.libreoffice.org/en/extensions/show/zotero-libreoffice-integration -- Hmmm.
 Might not be the brightest idea I had tonight to consider taking that one for a ride.